A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 Another great blend for fennel tea is to mix it with fenugreek tea.
 The licorice flavor of the fennel Blends beautifully with the maple leaf flavor of the fenugreek tea.

+Putting the two together gives you one of the smoothest and most drinkable seed tea blends that you could possibly imagine.
 The slight sweetness of each of these teas makes for a very pleasurable drinking experience and one that I urge everyone to try.

 Coriander Cumin And Fennel Seed Tea